taskforcedev/crud-api/README.md

 [![Build Status](https://travis-ci.org/taskforcedev/crud-api.svg?branch=master)](https://travis-ci.org/taskforcedev/crud-api) [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/taskforcedev/crud-api/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/taskforcedev/crud-api/?branch=master) [![Codacy Badge](https://www.codacy.com/project/badge/aff7a9540c4b4f03977393a05d23a25d)](https://www.codacy.com/public/taskforce2eu/crud-api) [![Code Climate](https://codeclimate.com/github/taskforcedev/crud-api/badges/gpa.svg)](https://codeclimate.com/github/taskforcedev/crud-api)

-The project provides an Api and Admin interface to access your models without needing to create individual controllers by hand, this requires your model to provide a 'validate' method, which should provide the necessary validation and authentication.
+The project provides an Api and Admin interface to access your models without needing to create individual controllers by hand.

+The package will be tagged for release starting from Laravel 5.3 and uses Policies to determine model permissions.

 The store method also hashes the password if it exists in the data sent in which means it should work with the User class once validation method is implemented.